 Tina was born and raised in Butte, MT.
 She earned both a Bachelor of Science degree in Business Administration and a graduate Certificate in Public Health from the University of Montana.
 Tina is Certified in Public Health by the National Board of Public Health Examiners.

 Tina previously served as the Community Health Division Director for the Butte-Silver Bow Health Department overseeing multiple programs and grant contracts including the Title X Family Planning Clinic, HIV and Hepatitis C Prevention, Syringe Services Program, Behavioral Health System Coordinator, Chronic Disease Prevention, WIC Clinic, and Nurse-Family Partnership evidence-based home visiting program.
+Tina serves as the Executive Director for Butte Native Wellness Center.
 Tina is passionate about improving the health of people and looks forward to serving the Urban Indian community of Southwest Montana.

 Tina enjoys spending her free time with her husband, children, and dogs, cheering on the UM Grizzlies, and boating.